 OUR STORY

-In 1945, Phil Tuminello and his family opened a seafood market on Government Street, which was then expanded into a full-service restaurant five years later.
-Upon his retirement in 1971, Phil sold his restaurant to local entrepreneurs, who hired Gus Piazza as the manager.
+In 1945, Phil Tuminello and his family opened a little seafood market on Government Street.
+Five years later, that market grew into a full-service restaurant.
+When Phil retired in 1971, he sold the place to a group of local entrepreneurs, who brought in a young manager named Gus Piazza.

 Today, Phil’s Oyster Bar is proudly owned and operated by Gus’s eldest son, Anthony Piazza.
 Having grown up in the restaurant alongside his father, Anthony not only learned the family business but also the importance of treating people with kindness and building lasting relationships.
 Carrying on Gus’s vision, Anthony remains committed to making every guest feel like family.